OktayBogazkaya/turtle-trading-strategy/README.md

 **Note**:
 - Currently, only the long strategy is implemented.
 The short logic, which is part of the traditional Richard Dennis strategy, has been disabled for now.
-- Commission fees are also not included in the trade and return calculations but will be enabled soon.
 - Taxes, which vary by region, are also not part of the calculations and may further impact returns

 ## Features